Nutrition is important for health. An unhealthy diet can damage your metabolism, cause weight gain and even hurt organs, such as your heart and liver.

-Resveratrol is credited with a wide range of health benefits, and reducing the effects of aging is one the most well-known.
+Resveratrol is credited with a wide range of health benefits, among them reducing the effects of aging.

-Unfortunately, there's not much evidence that the amount of resveratrol you get from a glass of red wine is enough to make a difference in your skin.
+Unfortunately, there's not much evidence that the amount of resveratrol you get from a glass of red wine is enough to impact your skin.
 And since red wine is an alcoholic beverage, there are negative effects to drinking it in excess.

-It's not a good idea to start drinking red wine just because of its potential health benefits.
-But if you drink in moderation anyway, you might want to consider red wine as your drink of choice.
+It's not recommended to start drinking red wine just because of its potential health benefits.
+However, if you already drink in moderation, you might enjoy red wine as your alcoholic beverage of choice.

-Bottom Line: Resveratrol, the famous antioxidant found in red wine, may help slow the aging process of the skin by quenching harmful free radicals that damage your skin.
+Summary Resveratrol, the famous antioxidant found in red wine, may slow your skin’s aging process by impairing harmful free radicals that damage your skin.

-What you eat can have a huge effect on the health of your skin.
+What you eat can have a big impact on your skin health.

-From making sure you're getting enough essential nutrients to protecting your skin, the foods on this list are great options to keep your skin at its best.
+Make sure you're getting enough essential nutrients to protect your skin.
+The foods on this list are great options to keep your skin healthy, strong and attractive.